-Authors Publish does not have a formal list of journals at this point, but we review one literary journal a week and regularly post curated lists of journals that we send out on Mondays.
+Authors Publish does not have a formal list or database of journals but we review one literary journal a week and regularly post curated lists of journals.
 In our longer reviews, we include submission guideline details, acceptance rates, and payment information.